ConeDragon/docs/building/tracks/new/implement-tooling.md

 To help with track maintenance, one can also build:

-- **[Test Generators](/docs/building/tooling/test-generators)**: auto generate/update an exercise's tests and student's code interface. (optional)
+- **[Test Generators](/docs/building/tooling/test-generators)**: auto-generate/update an exercise's tests and student's code interface. (optional)

 ## Which tool to implement?

-The production tools are more important than maintenance tools.
+Production tools are more important than maintenance tools.
 Of the three production tools, the Test Runner should be implemented first as it enables:

 - Students to solve exercises using the [in-browser editor](/docs/using/solving-exercises/using-the-online-editor) ([no CLI needed](/docs/using/solving-exercises/working-locally)).